Matrix Models and Holography: Mass Deformations of Long Quiver Theories in 5d and 3d: Integrating out massive fields in long quivers

-Here we have assumed that the integration domain is $-m < \sigma_a < m$ and $-m < \phi_{\dot{a}} < m$, which is a valid approximation in the limit $m \to \infty$.
 The three contributions, grouped in brackets, account for: \begin{itemize} \item Integrating out the $F_2$ massive hypermultiplets on the $\vec{\sigma}$-branch; \item Integrating out the $F_1$ massive hypermultiplets on the $\vec{\phi}$-branch; \item Integrating out the massive W-bosons from the Higgsing $U(N_1 + N_2) \to U(N_1) \times U(N_2)$. \end{itemize} We emphasise that integrating out fields produces \textit{imaginary} FI terms.
 While the presence of FI couplings was already noted in \cite{Aharony:2013dha}, it is important to stress that they are imaginary.
 This unusual feature is essential to ensure the convergence of the partition function, as it must be if we start with a good quiver.
-Furthermore, notice that, imposing the balancing condition \eqref{balance2SCQDfactor}, these imaginary FI terms cancel out.
+Furthermore, notice that, assuming the balancing condition \eqref{balance2SCQDfactor}, these imaginary FI terms cancel out.